JakePT/automatic-alternative-text/readme.txt

 Then activate Automatic Alt Text from the Plugins menu.

 = Usage =
 Before the plugin will work you need to supply an API key for Microsoft's Cognitive Services Computer Vision API.
 You can sign up for a free key <a href="https://www.microsoft.com/cognitive-services/en-us/computer-vision-api">here</a>.
 Once you've signed up your key will be accessible <a href="https://www.microsoft.com/cognitive-services/en-US/subscriptions">here</a>.
-Go to the Settings > Media page to enter the key.
+Go to the Settings > Media page to enter the key and endpoint from Microsoft.

 Once your key is entered any image you upload from that point forward will automatically have its alt text set to a caption supplied by Microsoft's Cognitive Services.